bhauman/lein-figwheel/README.md

 #### Supports Node.js

-You can use figwheel to live code ClojureScript in Node.js!
+You can use figwheel to live code Node.js in ClojureScript!

 #### Static file server